franzenzenhofer/Superpowers-Extension/README-LLM.md

 #### Superpowers.sidePanel.off(eventName, callback)
 - Purpose: Unregisters an event listener for side panel events.
 - Input:
-  - `eventName` (String) - The name of the event to stop listening for.
+  - `eventName` (String): The name of the event to stop listening for.
-  - `callback` (Function) - The function to remove from the event listeners.
+  - `callback` (Function): The function to remove from the event listeners.
 - Returns: `void`
 - Example:
   ```javascript